DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture9.md

 mortgage are legally binding and enforceable.

 > If you as a borrower don't pay the loan, lender has a right to take possession of the property
-> - mortgagees can take possession of the property if you are doing something that destroys it's value
+> - mortgagees can take possession of the property if you are doing something that destroys its value
 > - taking possession to everything - to rents maintenance, insurance, everything on the land, etc.
 >
 > If mortgagee can't enforce payment of rent (after the possession), e.g. if the mortgage is not registered.